Back to Easter Eggs

 • Jason's revolver carries numbers corresponding to the European release date of GTA: Vice City Stories.

-This level of detail — visible only by pausing the trailer and zooming in — is a hallmark of Rockstar's world-building philosophy.
+This level of detail — visible only by pausing the trailer and zooming in at high resolution — is a hallmark of Rockstar's world-building philosophy.
 The weapons aren't just props; they're love letters to franchise history hidden in plain sight.

 Tommy Vercetti's Shirt Becomes a Weapon Skin